 Help us spread the word

 We want to encourage our community to continue to conserve water, but we can’t do this alone.
 Help us spread the word about water conservation.
-We have provided a water conservation tool kit for customers and business to share on social media.
+We have provided a water conservation tool kit for customers and businesses to share on social media.

 For more tips and updates about Brownsville's current water conditions and water use restrictions, follow us on social media.